 Plastic Leg Bands

-- To identify your birds by color of band.
+- Used to identify chickens and other poultry by color of leg band.

 - Use different colors to identify year of birth.

-- Make sure to use the correct size.
+- Make sure to use the correct size for your bird.

 - 8mm (.3" dia) - for pigeons & quail, pkg 100